eckardt/claude-history/README.md

 claude-history | grep docker      # Find Docker commands
 claude-history | tail -5          # Last 5 commands
 claude-history my-app | tail -10  # Last 10 from specific project
-claude-history ~/dev/my-app       # Project by full path
+claude-history ~/code/my-app      # Project by full path
 ```

 ## What It Does

-- Find commands Claude executed across all your projects
+- Find commands Claude executed via the Bash tool across all your projects
 - Search command history with standard Unix tools (`grep`, `awk`, etc.)
 - Copy command sequences from past sessions
 - See which project each command came from